Riley Reflections: Finding A Forever Home

 Sometimes, it’s funny how a newspaper can change your life.
 That’s how mine took a turn for the better, paving the way for a forever family and permanent home.

 They say I may have been abused as a puppy, but no one knows for sure.
-We don’t even know for sure when my real birthday is, though that V-E-T says I’m currently about 2 years old.
+We don’t even know for sure when my real birthday is, though that V-E-T says I was about 1-year-old when brought home.
 All I know for certain is that the mysterious chapter of my life ended one fateful day when I stumbled into a Center Grove neighborhood at the tail end of 2006.

 Back then, I was cold, lonely, and so scared that I didn’t even want to go around people – and everyone knows how much I love people!
 My typically shiny black coat was dirty, more gray than black, and I was tired and hungry and decided to take a break from wandering.
 There I was, standing in the road near a mailbox when she appeared.
 She was coming outside for her morning newspaper.
 Our eyes locked.
 Not trusting this stranger drawing close, I bolted.
 That didn’t stop her, and before long I learned her name was Nancy.
 She put a warm bed with some food on her porch for me and slowly I started going there for food and shelter.